 Let your beauty shine on your big day with natural wedding makeup

 You’ve spent months searching for the perfect venue and the wedding dress that’s completely you.
-Now it’s time to think about how you’d like your makeup to look on the big day.
+Now it’s time to think about how you’d like your bridal beauty to look on the big day from your makeup to your hair.
 You’ll be photographed on your wedding day more than any other day of your life (it’s important to capture all those precious memories).
 So, you’ll want to make sure that you look your best and feel confident.

-As you explore all the wedding makeup ideas (and believe us, there are a lot of them), you may be considering doing it yourself.
-Maybe you’re looking to save money.
+As you explore all the wedding makeup ideas (and believe us, there are a lot of them), you may be considering utilizing your own makeup artistry.
+Maybe you’re looking to save money on your makeup application so you can spend more on your wedding hair.
 Or you might be worried that you won’t end up looking like yourself if someone else cakes on the cosmetics.
 We get it!
 It’s your wedding day, and no matter what anyone says (including your future mother-in-law), there’s no right or wrong way to do it.